Longer95479/Longer95479.github.io/_posts/2024-02-26-wall-follower.md

 In ego-planner (or fast-drone-250), planner node subscribes `entrinsic` topic and `depthOdom` synchronizer in order to compute the `cam_r` and `cam_pos` using entrinsic and odom (body frame) translation.

+### Modification in fast-drone source code

+`Wall follower` calss should be added in `EGOPlannerManager` class, rather than creating a new nodes, as `GridMap::Ptr grid_map_` can only be observable in `EGOPlannerManager` class and can be reused.

 ### Reference